How You Get Good At Something

 There's a twist at the end too.
 You won't see it coming.
 At least I didn't.

-Don't mind that it was clearly filmed in a tourist ghost town - they even have a picnic table at one point - the action's not bad, the sceneries are even better - refreshingly natural, and you grow to like the characters, which is really the most important part.
+Don't mind that it was clearly filmed in a tourist ghost town - they even show a modern picnic table at one point.
+But the action's not bad, the sceneries are even better - refreshingly natural, and you grow to like the characters, which is really the most important part.

-They turn a sub-par B-movie into something better.
+They turn a sub-par B-movie into something better here.
 Appreciate it.

 Think I'll be watching a bit more of this Robert Bronzi guy...